Last Updated: 17 October 2019

 When someone visits ies.org, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behavior.
 We may use this information to determine how many people are visiting different portions of the website and help us better tailor the user experience over time.
 This information is processed in a way that does not identify anyone.
 We do not make and do not allow Google to make, any attempts to find out the identities of individuals visiting our website.
 To opt-out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.

 What are cookies?

-Cookies are alphanumeric identifiers that a website transfers to your computer’s hard drive through your web browser for record-keeping purposes.
-IES.org uses per-session cookies to log you in to the site and to process payments and registrations.
-With your permission, we will also enable session cookies that make it easier for you to navigate the site, and to allow us to track your activities on our site for marketing purposes.
+Cookies are small text files placed that a website transfers to your device through your web browser for record-keeping purposes.
+IES.org uses per-session cookies to log you into the site and to process payments and registrations.
+With your permission, we will also enable session cookies that make it easier for you to navigate the site and to allow us to track your activities on our site for marketing purposes.

 Clear gifs, pixel tags, and other technologies

-Clear GIFs are graphics with a unique identifier that function similarly to cookies.
+Clear GIFs are graphics with a unique identifier that functions similarly to cookies.
 However, while cookies are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
-With your permission, we may use clear GIFs (web beacons, web bugs or pixel tags) on IES.org to provide a better user experience, help us manage content, determine how you learned about our site, and compile statistics about site usage.
-We and our third party service providers may also use clear GIFs in HTML emails to help us track e-mail response rates, identify when our e-mails are viewed, and track whether our e-mails are forwarded.
+With your permission, we may use clear GIFs (web beacons, web bugs or pixel tags) on IES.org to provide better user experience, help us manage content, determine how you learned about our site, and compile statistics about Site usage.
+We and our third-party service providers may also use clear GIFs in HTML emails to help us track e-mail response rates, identify when our e-mails are viewed, and track whether our e-mails are forwarded.

 People who receive email from us